ClustRecNet: A Novel End-to-End Deep Learning Framework for Clustering Algorithm Recommendation: Methodology

 \section{Methodology}

-The proposed recommendation system introduces a novel framework for selecting clustering algorithms, which overcomes key limitations of traditional validation indices and recent AutoML approaches.
-Our method employs a DL model trained on a diverse repository of 34,000 datasets, enabling it to learn structural patterns across varying clustering scenarios.
-To generate training labels, we evaluate the performance of 10 widely-used clustering algorithms on each dataset considered, using the Adjusted Rand Index (ARI) \cite{Hubert85} (i.e. the best-performing algorithm(s) correspond to the highest ARI value(s)).
+The proposed recommendation system introduces a novel deep learning framework for selecting clustering algorithms, which overcomes key limitations of traditional validation indices and recent AutoML approaches.
+Our method employs a network architecture trained on a diverse repository of 34,000 datasets, enabling it to learn structural patterns across varying clustering scenarios.
+To generate training labels, we evaluated the performance of 10 widely-used clustering algorithms on each dataset considered, using the Adjusted Rand Index (ARI) \cite{Hubert85} (i.e. the best-performing algorithm(s) correspond to the highest ARI value(s)).
+Unlike internal CVIs, which are often constrained by specific geometric assumptions regarding cluster compactness or separation, ARI provides an objective, ground-truth-based evaluation of an algorithm's ability to recover the true underlying structure, serving as an unbiased supervisor for our meta-learning framework.
 Once trained on these ARI-labeled datasets, our model can effectively recommend the most suitable clustering algorithms for previously unseen data.
-This design not only automates the selection process but also improves clustering accuracy and generalization, eliminating the need for handcrafted meta-features and CVIs.
+As we will see, such an ARI-based training not only automates the clustering algorithm selection process but also improves clustering accuracy and generalization, eliminating the need for handcrafted meta-features and CVIs.

-This section provides a detailed exposition of the methodology used to develop the ClustRecNet framework.
-Here, we describe synthetic data employed for training and validation purposes, outline the clustering algorithms evaluated on these data, and present the details of the proposed network architecture along with the training procedure used to optimize its performance.
+This section provides a detailed exposition of the methodology used to develop the ClustRecNet framework, the high-level logic of which is summarized in Algorithm \ref{alg:clustrecnet}.
+Here, we describe the synthetic data used for training and validation, outline the clustering algorithms evaluated on these data, and present details of the proposed network architecture and the training procedure used to optimize its performance.